lgrennan/ciftify/docs/README.md

 + **ciftify_surface_rois**:
   + a tool for building circular rois on the cortical surface.
 Multiple roi locations can be read at once from a csv table.
 + **ciftify_groupmask**:
-  + a tools for building a group mask for statiscal analyses using multiple .dtseries.nii files as the input
+  + a tool for building a group mask for statiscal analyses using multiple .dtseries.nii files as the input
 + **cifity_vol_result**
   +  Will project a nifti scan to cifti space (4D nifti -> .dtseries.nii or 3D nifti -> .dsclar.nii) with no fancy steps or smoothing
   +  intended for conversion of 3D statistical maps (or 3D regions of interest) for visualization with wb_view